arialdomartini/ace-jump-mode-wiki/Home.md

     (define-key evil-normal-state-map (kbd "SPC") 'ace-jump-mode)

-For more detail, see the help of `ace-jump-mode'.
+For more detail, see the help of ace-jump-mode ( c-h f ace-jump-mode )

 ## How to use it?
 If you use the default configuration, which binds to "C-c SPC".